InTheCar/ACU6/README.md

 hostname    : "ACU6X86DEV"

+## Install and configure the environment for the SDK

 If the installation of the OS is done, boot it and do the following:

 git is needed to get the ACU6 repository.